antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity_student_version.md

 Tumors and origins: a first impression of your data
 ---------------------------------------

 For a start we'll investigate established childhood tumor cell lines, including neuroblastoma.
 Established cell lines can be grown and passaged in culture indefinetely.
 A typical example is the classic HeLa cell line, taken from a cervical adenocarcinoma of Henrieta Lacks in 1951 that has been in culture since.
 How do profiles of neuroblastoma cell lines relate to cell lines of other tumors?
 Additional data about classical cell lines from other childhood tumors is available in the resources of the scientific community.
 For each publication scientists are required to make their data available in public repositories.
-We can use these in a larger public dataset of other tumor cell lines and see how they relate.
+We can use these in a larger public dataset of 86 other cell lines derived from 6 different childhood tumors and see how they relate.

 *Data used:*
 * 86 cell lines derived from 6 different childhood tumors (Cellline Childhood cancer - ITCC - 86 - MAS5.0 - u133p2)